Daniel D. Tompkins: Early years

 Despite the Federalist leanings of Kent and Munro, Tompkins entered politics as a Democratic-Republican.
 He was a delegate to the New York State Constitutional Convention in 1801, and a member of the New York State Assembly in 1804.
-In 1804, he was elected US Representative.
+In 1804, he was elected U.S. Representative.
 He resigned before the beginning of the term to accept, at age 30, an appointment as associate justice of the New York Supreme Court of Judicature, in which capacity he served from 1804 to 1807.